WebOrigami/docs/src/content/concepts/tutorial.md

 The little circle represents the overall tree, and the box represents the `index.html` file.

 <span class="tutorialStep"></span> Leaving the tree diagram window open, switch back to the main Glitch window.
-You'll return to the tree diagram occasionally to visually confirm the structure of your evolving site.
+You'll return to this tree diagram occasionally to view the structure of your evolving site.

 ## Formulas can call JavaScript

-The formulas you write to define virtual files can call JavaScript.
+The `index.html` file is currently defined with a simple formula.
+These formulas can also call JavaScript.
 You can do a lot in Web Origami without JavaScript, but easy access to JavaScript offers extensibility.

 <span class="tutorialStep"></span> View the file `src/greet.js`.